 Am I entitled to dividends on loaned securities?

-Yes, you will continue to receive dividends on your loaned
+Yes, you will continue to receive dividends and they will be paid in

 Can I exercise my voting rights?

 You will retain all voting rights until your securities are lent.

 Once your securities are lent, you renounce your voting rights and the

 borrower may exercise them in your place.
 To exercise your voting

 rights, you may recall loaned securities in accordance with the

 Securities Lending Agency Agreement at least 10 business days prior to

 Can I borrow funds from my margin account and still participate in

 No. If you have a debit balance in your margin account, you may not